H-alpha as a Tracer of Star Formation in the SPHINX Cosmological Simulations: Discussion

-The SFR bias also impacts the correlations between the SFR and other galaxy properties, such as stellar mass.
-In \cref{fig:sfms}, we show the \sfrvsmstar{} relation, also known as the galaxy main sequence \citep{Noeske07}, in the \jwst{} All the Little Things (ALT) survey (\citealt{Naidu24}, \altsfmspaper{}).
-We find that the slope of the SFMS increases by $\Delta \partial \log \mathrm{SFR} / \partial \log \mathrm{M_\star} = 0.08 \pm 0.02$ ($20\pm6$\%) when we use \cref{eq:sfr-calib-ewha-corr} instead of the T19 calibration to calculate the SFRs. \Cref{eq:sfr-calib-lha-corr} yields similar results, although with a smaller significance ($\Delta \partial \log \mathrm{SFR} / \partial \log \mathrm{M_\star} = 0.02 \pm 0.03$).
-In addition, we find that the scatter in the SFMS decreases by $\Delta \sfrvar{} \approx 0.04$~dex ($\approx14$\%) when using \cref{eq:sfr-calib-ewha-corr}, most noticeably at the low-mass end ($\Delta \sfrvar{} \approx 0.06$~dex at $\log_{10} \left( M_\star/M_\odot \right) < 7$).
+The SFR bias also affects the correlations between the SFR and other galaxy properties, such as stellar mass.
+In \cref{fig:sfms}, we show the \sfrvsmstar{} relation, also known as the star formation main sequence \citep[\sfms{};][]{Noeske07}, in the \jwst{} All the Little Things (ALT) survey \citep{Naidu24,DiCesare2025}.
+We apply different \sfrmodel{} calibrations to the dust-corrected \ha{} luminosities and calculate the slope of the \sfms{}.
+The slope increases by $\Delta \partial \log \mathrm{SFR} / \partial \log \mathrm{M_\star} = 0.08 \pm 0.02$ ($20\pm6$\%) when we use \cref{eq:sfr-calib-ewha-corr} instead of the T19 calibration to calculate the SFRs. \Cref{eq:sfr-calib-lha-corr} yields similar results, although they are less significant ($\Delta \partial \log \mathrm{SFR} / \partial \log \mathrm{M_\star} = 0.02 \pm 0.03$).
+In addition, we find that the scatter in the \sfms{} decreases by $\Delta \sfrvar{} \approx 0.04$~dex ($\approx14$\%) when using \cref{eq:sfr-calib-ewha-corr}, most noticeably at the low-mass end ($\Delta \sfrvar{} \approx 0.06$~dex at $\log_{10} \left( M_\star/M_\odot \right) < 7$).
 In contrast, \cref{eq:sfr-calib-lha-corr} produces almost the same scatter as the T19 calibration ($\Delta \sfrvar{} \lesssim 0.01$~dex).
-We note that the SMFS in \cref{fig:sfms} is impacted by selection effects: some low-mass galaxies are not detected in observations due to their faintness, resulting in a shallow SMFS slope.
-However, proper modeling of these selection biases is out of scope of this paper and will be discussed elsewhere (see \altsfmspaper{}).
+We note that the \sfms{} in \cref{fig:sfms} is affected by selection effects: some low-mass galaxies are not detected in observations due to their faintness, resulting in a shallow \sfms{} slope.
+Temporary cessation or strong suppression of star formation in galaxies during so-called mini-quenching events \citep[e.g.,][]{Gelli2023,Looser2025} can further amplify this bias.
+However, a comprehensive discussion of caveats associated with the \sfms{} slope measurements is beyond the scope of this paper (this discussion can be found in \citealp{DiCesare2025}).